Getting Dogs Comfortable Around Wheelchairs

 So how can dog owners make the experience a little less nerve-wracking for wheelchair users?
 Here are some tips:

-- Be patient.
 Training a dog can be difficult no matter what the lesson.
-Some breeds are more adaptable than others, and of course each dog has their own temperament.
+Some breeds are more adaptable than others, and of course, each dog has its own temperament.
 If you commit to this training, take your time and don't expect an anxious dog to change overnight.

 Training your dog to be comfortable around wheelchairs is hugely beneficial for the beloved family pet and the family, and it should be a priority.
 Studies show that spending just ten minutes a day with a dog lowers blood pressure and anxiety for anyone, wheelchair user or not.
 Removing tensions that both dogs and wheelchair users share opens the door to the therapeutic benefits of our four-legged friends.